 How to Switch to a New Bank

-Life is unpredictable but one thing we know for sure is that change will happen.
-We’ll find new jobs, move into new houses and eventually we might switch banks.
-Closing bank accounts and making large financial transfers can be scary.
-But don’t worry-we’re here to help.
-We’ve got it all outlined for you in five easy steps.
-Here’s your complete guide to switching banks.
+Life is unpredictable, but one thing we know for sure is that change will happen.
+We'll find new jobs, move into new houses—and eventually we might switch banks.
+Closing bank accounts and making large financial transfers can be scary, but there's no need to worry.
+Here's your complete guide to switching banks.

 Step 1: Know what you want

 What services do you need to meet your banking needs?
-Start by taking inventory of the services you already use-bill payment, online banking, checking and savings.
-Maybe there’s a new service you’re interested in, like earning higher interest rates with a new savings account or certificate of deposit.
+Start by taking inventory of the services you already use, like bill pay, online banking, checking and savings.
+Maybe there's a new service you're interested in, like earning higher interest rates with a new savings account or certificate of deposit, or CD.
 Whatever your story is, this is the time to put yourself and your family first.

 Step 2: Do your research

 Once you figure out what's important to you, make sure your new bank checks off everything on your list.
 A quick Google search might be enough, but make sure you understand the fees associated with each account, as well as the services and technology provided.
 You'll also want to make sure branch and ATM locations at a new bank are easy for you to access.
 If you can't find what you need online, call or visit a local branch.